DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 The goblins will be gathered around a table, eating fish and talking, on break from patrolling.
 1d4 of them will be sleeping on one of the six pallets of straw that line the east wall.
 These goblins will relieve patrol group (above) every four hours.

-**Goblin patrol warriors x 6:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-They have leather armor, javelin, dagger and 3d6 cp.
-XP: 5+1)_
+**Goblin patrol warriors x 6:** _(These goblin patrol warriors’ vital statistics are HD 1d6.
+HP 4 each.
+AC 14.
+MV 20 ft. disposition law/evil.
+Their primary attributes are physical.
+They wear leather armor and carry a javelin, a dagger, and 3d6 copper in coin each.
+Their special abilities include darkvision 60 ft. and light sensitivity, imposing a –1 penalty to attack rolls in bright light.
+XP 5+1.)_

 - _Open barrel_: holds 18 javelins
 - _20-gallon keg_: half-filled with sour, watered down red wine.